National Merit Scholarship PSAT Score Cutoff by State 2023-24

-- Winners receive one three types of awards—National Merit Scholarships, corporate-sponsored Merit Scholarship awards, or college-sponsored Merit Scholarship awards.
+- Winners receive one of three types of awards—National Merit Scholarships, corporate-sponsored Merit Scholarship awards, or college-sponsored Merit Scholarship awards.

 - Certain universities will also award sizable merit aid scholarships (up to full tuition), even for Semifinalists.

 - A National Merit designation can help in the admissions process, but your SAT/GPA and “hook” will matter more at America’s most selective schools.